jrosco/vscode-git-notes/README.md

 1. Open a file that is part of a Git repository.
 2. The extension will automatically detect and display the number of [Git Notes] associated with the repository in the status bar.
-3. Click on the status bar button to open the note overview, which provides a detailed list of the notes and commit links to the remote commits.
+3. Click on the status bar button to open the note overview or use (`Ctrl+Shift+P` or `Cmd+Shift+P`) [`View Notes`], which provides a detailed list of the notes and commit links to the remote commits.
+The extension offers interactive buttons to efficiently manage Git notes.
+Users can easily perform various actions, including opening repositories, viewing commits, adding, updating, or removing notes, as well as fetching and pushing notes to and from the remote repository.
 4. Use the provided options (`Ctrl+Shift+P` or `Cmd+Shift+P`) to [`Push`|`Fetch`|`Add/Edit`|`Prune`|`Remove` `Notes`] between the local and remote repositories.

 ### Command List